Annapurna Base Camp Trek 7 Days

 How difficult is the Annapurna Base Camp Trek?

 The Annapurna Base Camp trek is a moderate-difficult trek that has its challenges, but it's doable for even first-time trekkers.
-It is also suitable for beginners and experienced hikers from different parts of the world trek to enjoy the Annapurna Base Camp Trek.
+It is also suitable for beginners and experienced hikers from different parts of the world trek to enjoy the Nepal Annapurna Base Camp Trek.
 Compared to other treks in Nepal, it's on the shorter and easier side, making it reachable for trekkers who are determined and reasonably fit.
-The trek involves a lot of going up and down, especially at higher altitudes where there's less oxygen, so proper acclimatization points are necessary.
+The trek involves going up and down, especially at higher altitudes where there's less oxygen, so proper acclimatization points are necessary.

 One thing to note is the trail has a bunch of stone steps, so after a day of tackling these steps, your leg muscles are likely going to feel it.
 To make things easier, some people hire a porter to carry most of their stuff, leaving them with a lighter backpack for the journey.